swiss-territorial-data-lab/proj-sda/README.md

 ### Files structure

 The folders/files of the project `proj-sda` (in combination with the `object-detector`) are organised as follows.
-Path names can be customised by the user, and * indicates numbers which may vary:
+Path names and values can be customised by the user:

 <pre>.
 ├── config                                          # configurations files folder